 Editor's Tip: Adapt this look for Christmas by arranging evergreen sprigs around the bases of the candlesticks.

+Thanksgiving floral centerpieces bring freshness to the table.
 This bouquet grows out rather than up to create a low, graceful arrangement.
 Clusters of roses, orchids, hydrangeas, and dahlias give it a relaxed feel.

+Give these elegant Thanksgiving centerpieces a go.
 Purchase small grapevine rings to use as a base, or make your own by bending a piece of coat hanger into a circle.
 Next, wire on small stems of berries, leaves, and flowers using thin wire wound tightly around the base.
 Use fresh flowers for a one-time-use decoration.
 Or find pretty silk blooms for a longer-lasting design.

+This Thanksgiving centerpiece idea doesn't require much assembly.
 A glow spreads across the Thanksgiving feast with one pillar candle elevated and others sitting on the tabletop near glass votive holders.
 Airy stems fill twin pots embellished with tangerines and nuts for color.

 This DIY Thanksgiving decoration makes for a great centerpiece —and a great conversation-starter at the table.
 It's simple, needing only an oval platter and chalkboard paint.
 Since it's erasable, this display can have a place at any special occasion.